futuredapp/FuturedKit/Sources/FuturedArchitecture/Documentation.docc/Documentation.md

 `DataCache` is a `@MainActor` `@Observable` class holding an equatable model struct.
 Because it shares the main actor with coordinators and component models, all reads and writes are synchronous.
 Observation is automatic: any `@Observable` context that reads `dataCache.value` will re-evaluate when it changes.
 Use `update(with:)`, `update(_:with:)`, and `populate(_:with:)` to mutate the cache.

+**Observation granularity:** `@Observable` tracks at the stored property level. `DataCache` has one stored property — `value`.
+All computed properties that read `dataCache.value` (regardless of which sub-property) re-evaluate when *any* part of the model changes.
+For SwiftUI views this is fine — body re-evaluation is cheap and SwiftUI diffs the output.
+For imperative subscriptions, add manual deduplication or use `Observations` + `.removeDuplicates()` on iOS 26+ (see below).

 Each application should have one global data cache stored in the `Container`.
 Individual Coordinators may have their own private Data Caches to coordinate data flows across child scenes.

 **Imperative observation** (for side effects rather than display): if a component model needs to react to cache changes programmatically, use `withObservationTracking` in a Task loop: